-Comprehensive Low Vision Program
+Services- Comprehensive Low Vision Program

-Ensight’s dedicated, professional staff of low vision specialists has 20 years of experience successfully working with thousands of individuals who are struggling with vision loss.
-Our CEO Denny Moyer has low vision as a result of Stargardt’s disease, and she began Ensight offering occupational therapy services herself.
-Today, our established team of low vision optometrists, occupational therapists, orientation and mobility instructors, assistive technology tutors, and administrative staff is dedicated to helping you in your journey of loss and discovery.
-Ensight’s team provides a comprehensive program of vision rehabilitation to address your needs.
+One of our founders, Denny Moyer, has low vision due to Stargardt’s disease, and she began Ensight offering occupational therapy services herself.
+Today, our established team of low-vision optometrists, occupational therapists, orientation and mobility instructors, and support and administrative staff are dedicated to helping you in your journey of loss and discovery.

 The full range of visual rehabilitation services includes assessments, recommendations for optical and assistive devices, and training.
-In addition we provide support and education as well as low vision assistive devices.
-Read more below, and please call us if you have questions or concerns related to vision loss: We are here to help!
+In addition, we provide support and education as well as low vision assistive devices.
+Read more below, and please call us if you have questions or concerns related to vision loss.
+We are here to help!

 Low Vision Assessments and Training

-Ensight’s comprehensive vision rehabilitation program starts with a low vision assessment.
-The optometrist and occupational therapist work together to assess remaining vision and ways you can use it for everyday tasks.
-The optometrist determines how your visual field functions and whether optical devices may help you to use it more effectively.
-The occupational therapist (OT) will discuss with you your goals, needs, lifestyle and health concerns as well as your desires to perform particular tasks and activities.
-Together, the doctor and OT will recommend all the best tools and approaches to safely and reasonably do the things you need to do in daily life, from reading, to cooking, to using the computer, managing hygiene, walking, and many others.
+The occupational therapist (OT) will discuss with you your goals, needs, lifestyle, and health concerns, as well as your desire to perform tasks and activities.
+Together, the doctor and OT will recommend all the best tools and approaches to safely and reasonably do the things you need to do in daily life, such as reading, cooking, using the computer, managing hygiene, walking, and many others.

 Orientation and Mobility Training